HeavyMedl/lists/README.md

 <a name='intercalate'/>
 ###intercalate ([x],[[x]]) -> [x]
 ------
-**Description**: Array obtained by flattening the result of interspersing an Array of varaibles into an Array of Arrays.
+**Description**: Array returned by flattening the result of interspersing an Array of varaibles into an Array of Arrays.

 **Signature Definition**: Give arg 1 an Array of variables; Give arg 2 an Array of Arrays of variables; Get an Array of variables.